 Retired the Robert St. Louis Award for Outstanding Instruction Program.

 First recipient of the ASIA Cal Cantrell Award for Outstanding Instruction.

 Sponsored ten inductees to the U.S. National Ski Hall of Fame.

 Our own Red Carruthers was inducted to the US National Ski Hall of Fame on October 1990

 Sponsor of the Dwight D. Eisenhower Jumping Trophy at Bear Mt., NY.

 Trained more than 1500 people in first aid.

 The lodge at Mad River went up in 1967 as our home away from home.
 Since then it has been lovingly cared for, undergoing a number of renovations.
 An outside vestibule was constructed, the kitchen/bar area was completely redone and the water supply system updated.
 A narrow strip of property was added, enabling us to enlarge the parking area.
 And, finally, the retaining wall which continually threatened disaster was, at last, replaced, encompassing the recently acquired strip.
 In more recent years,the lodge was repainted to its current color.

-With about thirty committees covering such disparate activities as, not only skiing and snowboarding, but a comprehensive junior program, hiking, camping, car rallies, cycling, softball, barbeques, golf, tennis, white water canoeing, and just plain social gatherings, among others, Ramapo has a program of well-rounded membership services.
+With about thirty committees covering such disparate activities as, not only skiing and snowboarding, but a comprehensive junior program, racing and competitions, hiking, barbeques, an indoor games championship and just plain social gatherings, among others, Ramapo has a program of well-rounded membership services.
 And last but surely not least, Ramapo has been, down the years, the nurturing environment for many a romance and marriage...